E-TIDE: Fast, Structure-Preserving Motion Forecasting from Event Sequences: Conclusion

 \section{Conclusion}

 We introduced \textbf{E-TIDE}, a lightweight and practical model for event-based future prediction on two-channel occurrence maps.
 By focusing on structure-preserving evaluation (mIoU/aIoU) rather than relying primarily on pixel-fidelity metrics that can be dominated by background agreement, our experiments highlight that accurate forecasting of sparse event support is achievable with a compact architecture.
-On ETram under a consistent 10$\rightarrow$10 protocol, \textbf{E-TIDE} attains the best overlap scores (mIoU 0.551, aIoU 0.601) while remaining highly efficient, using only 0.4M parameters, 0.12 GB peak VRAM, and 3.1 ms inference latency on an RTX 3090.
+On ETram under a consistent 10$\rightarrow$10 protocol, \textbf{E-TIDE} attains the best overlap scores (mIoU 0.551, aIoU 0.601) while remaining highly efficient, using only 0.4M parameters, 0.12 GB peak VRAM, and 3.1 ms inference latency on an NVIDIA RTX 3090.
 These results make event prediction feasible under tight real-time and memory constraints, strengthening its suitability as a deployable predictive perception module.
-One limitation of our work is that closely overlapping instances can occasionally be merged (Fig.~\ref{fig:failure_case}).
+One limitation of our work is that closely overlapping instances can occasionally be merged (Fig.~\ref{fig:failure_cases}a).
+Under extended recursive rollouts, predictions remain spatially coherent at $t+40$, but can become over-smoothed and lose fine event structure (Fig.~\ref{fig:failure_cases}b).

-Looking forward, we see two promising directions to further improve efficiency and event-specific inductive bias.
-First, integrating spiking neural network (SNN) temporal cores could provide a more natural way to process event streams and reduce redundant dense computation\cite{eshraghian2023training}.
-Beyond efficiency, SNN-based designs also move toward neuromorphic deployment, enabling ultra-low-latency and energy-efficient implementations on dedicated spiking hardware \cite{rathi2023exploring}.
-Second, exploiting sparsity explicitly, via sparse convolutions, masked operators, or event-driven computation, may further cut unnecessary processing and enable scaling to higher resolutions and longer horizons without increasing latency or VRAM.
-Finally, while we focus here on fixed-camera forecasting, a core deployment regime for smart-city traffic monitoring and infrastructure sensing \cite{etram}, we are excited to extend \textbf{E-TIDE} to moving-camera settings (e.g., driving and aerial robotics), where ego-motion and dynamic viewpoints pose new challenges and opportunities for event-native forecasting.
+Looking forward, E-TIDE can be further strengthened by more event-native computation.
+SNN-based temporal cores could reduce redundant dense computation and support neuromorphic low-latency deployment~\cite{rathi2023exploring}, while sparse or event-driven operators could improve scalability to higher resolutions and longer horizons.
+Extending E-TIDE beyond fixed-camera monitoring to moving-camera settings such as driving and aerial robotics is another promising direction, where ego-motion introduces new challenges for event-native forecasting.